deepdsl/deepdsl/README.md

 It appears IntelliJ can handle the dependencies correctly once you import the Maven project or simply pull the latest code.
 Eclipse, however, after importing Maven project, you may also need to right select deepdsl project -> Maven -> Update Project... -> Ok to force refreshing the dependencies, if you have updated from previous build.

 ### Academic Reference
-We kindly ask you to refer the following paper in any publication/software mentioning PIR:
+We kindly ask you to refer the following paper in any publication/software mentioning DeepDSL:

 T. Zhao, X. Huang, and Y. Cao, "[DEEPDSL: A COMPILATION-BASED DOMAINSPECIFIC LANGUAGE FOR DEEP LEARNING]" in submission to International Conference on Learning Representations (ICLR2017), Toulon, France April, 2017